pferreirafabricio/handling-errors/README.md

 In case you're not sure if a particular action in the app is a bug, it's a good idea to check the documentation and consult the issue with a more experienced team member.

+---

+One school of thought suggests using exceptions for flow control.
+This is not a good approach because it makes the code harder to reason about.
+The caller must know the implementation details and which exceptions to handle.

+Exceptions are for exceptional situations.

+Using exceptions for flow control is an approach to implement the fail-fast principle.

+As soon as you encounter an error in the code, you throw an exception — effectively terminating the method, and making the caller responsible for handling the exception.

+The problem is the caller must know which exceptions to handle.
+And this isn't obvious from the method signature alone.

+Since you already expect potential errors, why not make it explicit?

+You can group all application errors into two groups:

+- Errors you know how to handle
+- Errors you don't know how to handle

+Exceptions are an excellent solution for the errors you don't know how to handle.
+And you should catch and handle them at the lowest level possible.

 ## 📚 References

 - [The Error Handbook, Part 1 – Two Ways to Categorize Errors](https://spin.atomicobject.com/categorize-software-errors/)